 Want to submit a working paper?

-ESRC members can contact ESRC’s Research Coordinator, Mark MacNeil, to learn more about submitting a working paper to this Series
+ESRC members can contact the ESRC Coordinator, Erin Daly (firstname.lastname@example.org), to learn more about submitting a working paper to this Series

 ESRC Working Papers are available to download below.